08mfp/rhodesville-villas/README.md

-# Rhodesville Villas Website
+# Real Estate Listings Website

 This project is a modern, responsive web application built with React.js.
 It website presents a clean and modern interface, offering features like light mode and dark mode for different user preferences.
 It includes interactive elements, real-time data fetching, and secure backend communication.
+(There is a separate Back-End server respository, however i have kept this repository private.
+If you would like to view this repository, you can email me at contact@mohfarid.com.)

 ## Features